isomerpages/moe-bukitviewpri/_bvps-experience/Physical Sports/Basketball.md

 third_nav_title: Physical Sports
 variant: tiptap
 ---
-<p>Basketball is the latest sport CCA to be introduced in BVPS.
-It is a unique
+<p>Basketball is the latest sports CCA to be introduced in BVPS.
+It is a
-CCA that comprises both young girls and boys with a strong passion to pick up one of Singapore’s most participated sport.&nbsp; Apart from acquiring and mastering skills and knowledge of the sport, our young players develop resilience, practise self-discipline and demonstrate teamwork during the training sessions, as well as competitions.</p>
+unique CCA that comprises both young girls and boys with a strong passion to pick up one of Singapore’s most participated sports.&nbsp; Apart from acquiring and mastering skills and knowledge of the sport, our young players develop resilience, practise self-discipline and demonstrate teamwork during the training sessions, as well as competitions.</p>
 <p>Together with a team of committed teachers and an experienced coach, we
 believe in not just imparting a greater understanding of the sport but also to guide students to becoming good sportsmen and supportive team members.</p>